uber/prototool/README.md

 - `google`: This lint group follows the Style Guide at https://developers.google.com/protocol-buffers/docs/style.
 This is a small group of rules meant to enforce basic naming, and is widely followed.
 The style guide is copied to [etc/style/google/google.proto](etc/style/google/google.proto).
 - `uber`: This lint group follows the Style Guide at [etc/style/uber/uber.proto](etc/style/uber/uber.proto).
 This is a very strict rule group and is meant to enforce consistent development patterns.
+- `uber2`: This lint group is the v2 of the `uber` lint group, and makes some modifcations to more closely follow the Google Cloud APIs file structure, as well as adding even more rules to enforce more consistent development patterns.
+This lint group is under development.

 Configuration of your group can be done by setting the `lint.group` option in your `prototool.yaml` file: